Carabouille/Alarm_Clock_dawn_simulator/README.md

 Now it's the time to do the BOM and order all our components !

-I splited the BOM in differents part.
+I split the BOM into different parts.

-The first part is the components that I'm gonna order on LCSC (Overall, these are the the CMD components)
+The first part is the components that I'm going to order on LCSC (Overall, these are the CMD components)

 <img src=Pictures/BOM1.png width="700"/>